In this article

 The court will question your stance, but there are many valid reasons as to why you are unable to name the person who was driving.
 These could include:

-- The offence dates back before you owned the car and you don’t know who was previously registered on it.
+- The offence dates back to before you owned the car and you don’t know who was previously registered on it.

-The most important thing in regards to a Section 172 notice is that you answer it correctly.
+The most important thing in regard to a Section 172 notice is that you answer it correctly.
 If you intentionally fill out the notice form with false information, you risk facing a charge of perverting the course of justice.
 This is much more severe and should be taken very seriously.

 Does Section 172 of the Road Traffic Act apply to companies?